List of Divergent characters: Peter Hayes

 Peter was born in Candor but chooses Dauntless as his faction.
 He is described as having an angelic face, dark green eyes, shiny dark hair and olive skin.
 His nose is long with a narrow bridge.
-Beneath his kind and innocent appearance however, he was violent, aggressive, ill-tempered and cruel, which made him one of the key villainous characters of the Divergent series, and a mortal enemy of Tris Prior.
+Beneath his kind and innocent appearance however, he was violent, aggressive, ill-tempered, and cruel, which made him one of the key villainous characters of the Divergent series, and a mortal enemy of Tris Prior.

 In Divergent, he first appears in the train with Christina and Tris and mocks Tris by calling her "Stiff".
 During the sparring in training, he beats Tris until she falls unconscious, but loses to Edward.
 Eric chooses him as his team member in the game of Capture the Flag.
-At the last day of their initiation's stage one, he along with Molly, Drew, and some others make fun of Tris's physique, when she heads back to the dorm to fetch her dress as her pants do not fit her anymore because of her new muscles.
+On the last day of their initiation's stage one, he along with Molly, Drew, and some others make fun of Tris's physique, when she heads back to the dorm to fetch her dress as her pants do not fit her anymore because of her new muscles.
 Peter yanks off her towel and they laugh and make fun of her.
 When stage one's results come out and Edward comes first followed by Peter, Peter in his jealousy stabs Edward in the eye with a butter knife that night.
 But Tris and Christina decide not to report him as they know that Dauntless will not do anything to Peter.
 When Tris comes first for the second stage of initiation, he does not take it well at all and turns Tris's friends against her by accusing her of manipulating others to seem weak and achieving better results.
 He then kidnaps Tris along with Al and Drew and hangs her over the chasm until Four comes to her rescue.
 He is one of the few people who are not under simulation controlled by Erudite because of his already violent nature and encounters Tris, Andrew, Caleb and others when they return to stop the simulation.
 After his arm gets shot by Tris, he agrees to help them stop the simulation if the party will take him with them to Amity due to his fear that he will get killed because of his knowledge of computers controlling the simulations.